hsgweon/pipits/README.md

 - If you only have a Windows machine, we recommend installing VirtualBox (free) and run Ubuntu or Bio-Linux (<http://environmentalomics.org/bio-linux/>).

+- If you have recently installed Anaconda or Miniconda, then you may have changed your default PYTHON to PYTHON3.
+In this case, please reinstall NUMPY by typing "pip install numpy"

 # 1. Setting up PIPITS